Inside the Trump and Corker feud, from the Iran deal to tax reform

 Corker, again, responded with a single tweet.

-“Same untruths from an utterly untruthful president,” he said, using the hashtag #AlertTheDaycareStaff in an apparent throwback to his tweet earlier this month.
+“Same untruths from an utterly untruthful president,” he said, using the hashtag #AlertTheDaycareStaff in an apparent throwback to his earlier tweet.

 Corker wouldn’t support Trump again